CodingWith-Adam/openai-api-with-nodejs-example/README.md

 With the release of GPT-4o pricing will be cheaper and request will be faster!

-I also show you how to remove the following error:
+I will also show you how to remove the following error:

 ```
 DeprecationWarning: The `punycode` module is deprecated.
 Please use a userland alternative instead.